The terms host and server might easily confuse someone who is not tech-savvy. They have two different meanings, but can often get mixed up.

 A host is a device that connects to a network, while a server provides services to devices in a network.

 But what does that definition tell us?
-Let’s find out by reading more about what is a host, what is a server, and what is the main difference between a host and a server.
+Let’s find out by reading more about what is a host, what is a server, and what are the main points of the host vs server debate.

 What Is a Web Host?